CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

     <validation step="3d866562-569f-41c5-8f1c-286e16e92767" />

 ## Task 4: Implement function code in .NET

+In this task, you'll implement the Azure Cosmos DB-triggered function by editing the run.csx script in the Azure portal.
+You'll reference necessary libraries, create a Run method to log the count of modified items, and iterate through each item to log its unique identifier.
+After saving the code, you'll connect to the streaming logs to observe the output when items are generated in the Cosmos DB container.

 The function you created earlier is a C# script that is edited in-portal.
 You will now use the portal to write a short function to output the unique identifier of any item inserted or updated in the container.